Being Trauma informed

 QUIZ/ ASSIGNMENTS

-- To provide ideas of how you can overcome, or help others begin the healing process
+To provide strategies to help you overcome, or help others begin the healing process

-Here are numbers to call if you ever become triggered during the course.
-This information may cause emotional pain you as you watch.
+The information in this course may cause you to relive emotional pain you as you watch.
 It is important to be able to recognize that you are becoming emotional and ground yourself back to the present moment, or use one of the resources listed here.

-Grounding yourself could be rubbing your hands together or on your thighs.
-Making sure that you come back to the present moment.
-Snapping a rubber band on your wrist or getting up and moving, can help you get out of the emotional spiral that occurs when we become triggered.
+Grounding yourself could be rubbing your hands together or on your thighs making sure that you come back to the present moment.
+Snapping a rubber band on your wrist or getting up and moving around can help you get out of the emotional spiral that can occur when we become triggered.

 Crisis Service Canada